codeclimate/codeclimate-rubocop/config/contents/rails/delegate.md

-This cop looks for delegations, that could have been created automatically with delegate method.
+This cop looks for delegations that could have been created automatically with the `delegate` method.

+Safe navigation `&.` is ignored because Rails' `allow_nil` option checks not just for nil but also delegates if nil responds to the delegated method.

+The `EnforceForPrefixed` option (defaulted to `true`) means that using the target object as a prefix of the method name without using the `delegate` method will be a violation.
+When set to `false`, this case is legal.

 ### Example:
     # bad